 The creativity of roof designs arises with solutions to curb different problems.
 The saltbox roof is a design that began to create more room.
 It started off with the addition of a lean-to roof onto the existing gable roof.
-Later on, construction of houses continued with the roof design already in place.
+Later on, the construction of houses continued with the roof design already in place.

-Two sloping panels connecting at the ridge characterize the nature of saltbox roof.
+Two sloping panels connecting at the ridge characterize the nature of the saltbox roof.
 The two boards are however asymmetrical with one having a lower sloping gradient than the other.
 The Saltbox also known as the Catslide, gained popularity in Australia as it performed essential functions with the design.

 Saltbox roofs, however, reduce the attic space and also reduce the available room in the partitioned area below the attic.
 Increasing space to the portioned roof raises the general cost of construction.

 Construction of saltbox roofs is more straightforward than most roofing systems.
 The only consideration made in the development of the saltbox roof is whether the slope of the roof will be modified or used at a uniform gradient with the other hills.

 Timber framing is useful in the construction of catslide roofs.
 Timber framing or beam-and-post construction entails the process of joining large wood pieces with mortise-and-tenon joints.
 Some builders use pegs, or trusses, or braces.

 Types of Saltbox Roof

 There are roofing styles that are similar to the Saltbox in design.
 These roofs are; Outshot, Bonnet, and Monitor.
 All these shelters have asymmetrical slopes or a lean-to roof.